1962 FIFA World Cup: Summary

 As the competition began, a shift in strategy was imminent.
 Defensive strategies began to take hold as the average goals per match dropped to 2.78, under 3 for the first time in competition history (the average has never been above 3 since).

 Pelé was injured in the second group match against Czechoslovakia.
 The Soviet Union goalkeeper Lev Yashin, arguably the best goalkeeper in the world at the time, was in poor form and his team went out to Chile (1–2) in the quarter-finals.
 Bright spots included the emergence of the young Brazilians Amarildo (standing in for Pelé) and Garrincha, the heroics of Czechoslovakia goalkeeper Viliam Schrojf against Hungary and Yugoslavia, and the performance of the host nation Chile, who took third place with a squad of relatively unknown players..
-This has been the best performance of a South American team in a World Cup so far without taking into account the historical ones (Brazil, Argentina and Uruguay).
+In doing so, Chile became the fourth and final South American nation so far in reaching the semi-final stage of a World Cup, after former two-time champions Uruguay, current holders Brazil, and 1930 finalists Argentina.

 In the first round, Brazil topped their group with Czechoslovakia finishing second, above Mexico and Spain, even as the latter had in their ranks the naturalised Ferenc Puskás and Alfredo Di Stéfano who, injured, was called up but did not play.
 USSR and Yugoslavia finished above Uruguay and Colombia.
 Hungary, along with England progressed to the quarter-finals, while Argentina and Bulgaria were eliminated.
 England had the same number of points as Argentina but progressed due to a superior goal average; the first time such a requirement had been necessary in a World Cup finals tournament.
 Switzerland lost all three games while West Germany and Chile both went through over Italy.

 Brazil national football team in the World Cup, 1962.
 National Archives of Brazil.

 Chile defeated European champions USSR to earn a semi-final game against the winner of the England – Brazil game.
 Garrincha scored two goals in a 3–1 win against England.
 Meanwhile, 1–0 wins for Yugoslavia against West Germany – and another 1–0 win of Czechoslovakia against neighbours Hungary – saw the two Slavic states meet in the semi-finals.